yomboprime/YOSMRenderer/README.md

         cd YOSMRenderer
         npm install

+(This is the point you want to start from when re-creating the database from new map data.)

 - Download the binary map data for your contry or your region of interest.
 Mine is Spain.
 You can find yours in [geofabrik](http://download.geofabrik.de)